Umbrella Insurance for Homeowners: Do You Need Extra Liability Coverage?

 • Umbrella coverage kicks in after home insurance limits are exhausted

-• Bundling home, auto, and umbrella can save 5–25% on premiums
+• Bundling home, auto, and umbrella unlocks the best multi-policy discounts

 Compare Home Insurance Plans in Ohio